Variables¶

 For example,

-config param rank = 2;
+config param rank = 2;sets an integer parameter

-Ref Variables
+Ref Variables¶

 Access or update to a ref variable is equivalent to access or update to the variable being aliased.
 For example, an update to a ref variable is visible via the original variable, and visa versa.